Infertility in womenPelvic inflammatory disease; Polycystic ovary syndrome

 - Thyroid or other hormonal problems

-If you have been unable to conceive after 1 year of unprotected sex, talk with your health care provider about having your fertility evaluated.
+For women under the age of 35, if you have been unable to conceive after 1 year of unprotected sex, talk with your health care provider about having your fertility evaluated.
+If you are age 35 or older, you should talk to a fertility specialist if you do not conceive within six months of unprotected sex.
 Fertility testing should especially be performed if a woman is over 35 years old or if either partner has known risk factors for infertility.
 An analysis of the man's semen should be performed before the female partner undergoes any invasive testing.

 Treatment for infertility should first address any underlying medical condition that may be contributing to fertility problems.
 If this step does not restore fertility, there are several treatment approaches: